Skip to main content

 Key Concepts

-A flower consists of a stalk
+A flower is a specialized shoot

 Learning Objectives

-• Distinguish between complete and incomplete flowers
+• Distinguish between complete, incomplete, bisexual, unisexual, and neuter flowers

 Frequently Asked Questions